General Library Info.

 - Friday 7:50 am to 8 pm

 Summer, break periods & holidays: Hours vary—please call the library at (804) 257-5822 for information.

 Is there a fax machine I can use?
 Yes, the library provides faxing services for faculty, staff and students.
-Local faxes are free of charge; long distance faxes do require the use of a calling card (not sold at the library).
-Faxing services are provided at the Circulation desk in the lobby area of the library.
+Faxing services are free of charge.

 How do I get items not available at Wilder Library?